Matrix Formulae and Skein Relations for Quasi-Cluster Algebras: Matrix formulae on orientable surfaces with respect to principal laminations

-\item When $b_{T}(\mathcal{L}_{T}, i_{d-1})=-1$ we have
+\item when $b_{T}(\mathcal{L}_{T}, i_{d-1})=-1$, we have

-\end{itemize} For $d=1$, the formulae remain the same, but the cases are determined by the sign of $b_T(\mathcal{L}_T, i_1)$. \\ Here, $S_A, S_B, S_C$ and $S_D$ are the sets of perfect matchings of $G$ which use the edges $\{a, w\}, \{b, w\}, \{a, z\}$ and $\{b, z\}$, respectively. \end{proposition} \begin{proof} The case where $b_{T}(\mathcal{L}_{T}, {i_{d-1}})=1$ is exactly Proposition 5.5 in \cite{MW13}, so we only consider the case where $b_{T}(\mathcal{L}_{T}, {i_{d-1}})=-1$.
+\end{itemize} For} $d=1$, the formulae remain the same, but the cases are determined by the sign of $b_T(\mathcal{L}_T, i_1)$.

+Here, $S_A$, $S_B$, $S_C$ and $S_D$ are the sets of perfect matchings of $G$ which use the edges $\{a, w\}$, $\{b, w\}$, $\{a, z\}$ and $\{b, z\}$, respectively. \end{Proposition} \begin{proof} The case where $b_{T}(\mathcal{L}_{T}, {i_{d-1}})=1$ is exactly \cite[Proposition~5.5]{MW13}, so we only consider the case where $b_{T}(\mathcal{L}_{T}, {i_{d-1}})=-1$.
 Additionally, we note that differences between the two cases will only involve changes in $y_{\mathcal{L}_T}(P)$.
-This is due to the fact that, despite the change in principal lamination, the perfect matchings on the abstract snake graph remain the exact same, meaning $x(P)$ will not change when flipping from a $S$-shape intersection to a $Z$-shape intersection, or vice versa.
+This is due to the fact that, despite the change in principal lamination, the perfect matchings on the abstract snake graph remain the exact same, meaning~$x(P)$ will not change when flipping from a $S$-shape intersection to a $Z$-shape intersection, or vice versa.